 Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the opportunity of experiencing the natural wonder of the Amazon River and rainforest.
 If you do decide to visit Leticia, read on.
-In this travel guide to Leticia, you will learn how to get there, available accommodations, and what to do in Leticia, Colombia.
+In this travel guide to Leticia, you will learn how to get there, what to do, where to stay, travel tips, and a packing list for Leticia, Colombia.

 How to Get to Leticia